btubbs/datetime/README.md

 )

 func main() {
-	// just a year, defaulting to time.UTC timezone fmt.Println(datetime.Parse("2007", time.UTC)) // 2007-01-01 00:00:00 +0000 UTC <nil>
+	// just a year, defaulting to the time.UTC timezone fmt.Println(datetime.Parse("2007", time.UTC)) // 2007-01-01 00:00:00 +0000 UTC <nil>

 	// a year and a month, this time defaulting to time.Local timezone